 Climbed over Flagstaff to UN 10561 after lingering snow forced me to bail off my plans for Superior and Monte Cristo.
 The ridge was a great scramble although every hand and foothold needed to be tested due to loose rock.

 Climbed both Flagstaff and 10561 for the 20th time today.
 It was snowing and you couldn't see very far.
 But, the fresh snow made for a great glissade down.
 Who would have thought there'd be so much snow at the end of May!

 I've only been on top in the winter.
 Skied Toledo chute about 5 times last year and the year before.

-This peak (my 2nd time at the summit) was only part of a horseshoe ridge scramble from the bottom of south Superior ridge east and around over Devil's Castle, Sugarloaf and Mt.
+This peak (my 2nd time at the summit) was only part of a horseshoe ridge scramble from the bottom of south Superior ridge (Cowboy Ridge) east and around over Devil's Castle, Sugarloaf and Mt.
 Baldy to the Snowbird tram.
 That, my friends, is one long hike!
 Take lots of water and be prepared for 12 hours minimum. #3 06-23-21 W/ Lana.
 From Alta up to the saddle west of Flagstaff, then around the ridge (WURL) route to the Snowbird tram.